 Our former policy required the attention and care in line with, and even beyond many, U.S. state pharmacy standards.
 It banned (and continues to ban) pharmacies outside Canada, the U.K. and the U.S. from shipping insulin and other medications requiring refrigeration in the U.S. For those pharmacies in Canada, the U.K. and the U.S., the policy required cold packs in the shipment, a temperature indicator for the patient to review, and patient communications on how to read the indicator to see if the product is still good.

-Ourtakes it further.
+Our current policy takes it further.
 It requires pharmacies to ensure that their insulin shipments will not deviate from 2 to 8 degrees Celsius.
 Pharmacies must use optimal packaging for cold chain dispensing and temperature indicators that show the patient if the product froze during shipment or was exposed to heat in a manner that may compromise the product, in accordance with the specifications on the manufacturer’s label.
-The shipping method is verified by PharmacyChecker by requiring a demo shipment (without the medication) from the pharmacy. also require a pharmacy shipping insulin to include the following patient notification on web pages where insulin is sold:
+The shipping method is verified by PharmacyChecker by requiring a demo shipment (without the medication) from the pharmacy.
+Our new standards also require a pharmacy shipping insulin to include the following patient notification on web pages where insulin is sold: